 - Investigates if the computational model accurately represents the underlying mathematical model and also if the resulting code can be properly used for an analysis

 - Asks the question: “Are we building the system correctly?”

-- Focuses on solving the equations right
+- Focuses on solving the equations in a suitable way

 - Examines numerical uncertainty